hyperspy/hyperspy/README.rst

 .. warning::

-    **Since version 0.8.4 HyperSpy supports Python 3.5 and later.
+    **Since version 0.8.4 HyperSpy supports Python 3 (version 3.5 and newer).
 If you need to install HyperSpy in Python 2.7 install HyperSpy 0.8.3.**